Impact of current-induced magnons on spin-orbit torque analysis: Experimental results

 In Fig.~\ref{fig1}d) we show $R_{xx}$, $R_{xy}$ as a function of $\varphi_H$ taken by rotating the sample in constant in-plane field.
 The $\pi$-periodic oscillations originate from the anisotropic magnetoresistance (AMR) and its sister phenomenon, the planar Hall effect (PHE) \cite{Ritzinger2023}.
 We summarize these effects in the Hall and longitudinal resistances at a given field, neglecting offsets and the OHE, as

 In $R_{xy}$ the first term is the AHE, and its magnitude is illustrated in Fig.~\ref{fig1}c).
 We correct for the small contribution of the OHE by extrapolating linear fits from the saturation region (nearly horizontal red lines) to zero field (blue line).
 The second terms in Eqs.~\ref{eq:Ra}, \ref{eq:Rb} describe PHE and AMR.
 The corresponding fits can be found in Fig.~\ref{fig1}d) in red and blue.
-Their amplitudes are expected to be the same, $R_P = R_a/2$ \cite{Ritzinger2023}.
-We observe a $\sim 10~\%$ deviation from this relation which we attribute to inhomogeneities in the sample.
+Since the aspect ratio here is 1, their amplitudes are expected to be the same, $R_P = R_a/2$ \cite{Ritzinger2023}.
+We observe a $\sim 10\%$ deviation from this relation which may be due to an imperfect geometry or inhomogeneities in the sample.

 Additional magnetoresistance (MR) effects may contribute to the terms labelled as AHE, PHE and AMR above, such as spin Hall MR \cite{Kim2016}, Hanle MR \cite{Velez2016}, anomalous Hall MR \cite{Yang2018}, and the geometrical size effect \cite{Rijks1997, Kobs2011, Kang2020}.
 The isotropic offset $R_0$ is affected by magnon MR (MMR) \cite{Mihai2008, Kobs2011}.
-However, they do not change the $(\theta,\varphi)$-dependence in Eq.~\ref{eq:Ra} and the $\varphi$-dependence for in-plane rotation ($\theta = \pi/2$) in Eq.~\ref{eq:Rb} which are later exploited for determining SOT, and therefore can be collectively described by $R_P$ and $R_a$. $\varphi \approx \varphi_H$ applies well for the studied fields which is confirmed by the goodness of the fits to Eq.~\ref{eq:R} in Fig.~\ref{fig1}d), although there is a weak in-plane easy-axis magnetic anisotropy in our devices (see SI Sec.~\ref{subsec:SW2}).
+However, they do not change the $(\theta,\varphi)$-dependence in Eq.~\ref{eq:Ra} and the $\varphi$-dependence for in-plane rotation ($\theta = \pi/2$) in Eq.~\ref{eq:Rb} which are later exploited for determining SOT, and therefore can be collectively described by $R_P$ and $R_a$. $\varphi \approx \varphi_H$ applies well for the studied fields which is confirmed by the goodness of the fits to Eq.~\ref{eq:R} in Fig.~\ref{fig1}d), although there is a weak in-plane easy-axis magnetic anisotropy in our devices (see SI Sec.~\ref{subsec:SW2} and also reference \cite{Macneill2017a}).